andrewdyer/react-link-provider/README.md

 This library solves these challenges by:

-1. Enabling injection of any link component (such as Link from a router) at the top level of the application.
+1. Enabling injection of any link component at the top level of the application.
-2. Providing a simple useLink() hook that always returns the correct link component from context.
+2. Providing a simple hook that always returns the correct link component from context.
-3. Gracefully falling back to a standard <a> element when no router is used.
+3. Gracefully falling back to a standard anchor element when no router is used.

 This approach is ideal for shared UI libraries, SSR environments, and applications that require routing flexibility without coupling to a specific framework.